slowernews/hamster-system/README.md

 ## How to organize your workflow
 *'Managing a workflow consists on managing a collection of inputs'.*

-- 3 plain text files on a cloud synced folder<sup id="refnote3"> [3](#footnote3)</sup>and a paper notebook collect all inputs:
+- 3 plain text files on a cloud synced folder<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
+    - actionable inputs are managed in 2 todo lists: one in a text file and one in a paper notebook.
-    - non-actionable inputs are managed in 2 TXT files: references and notes.
+    - non-actionable inputs are managed in 2 text files: references and notes.
 Few long notes are easier to manage than many short notes.
 See them as *flat wikis* and use text editor's built-in search for navigation<sup id="refnote4"> [4](#footnote4)</sup>.
-    - actionable inputs are managed in 2 todo lists: one on a papaer notebook, other on a txt file.
     - resuming (check also [screenshots](#screenshots)):

-            on a cloud synced folder - 3 TXT files:
+            on a cloud synced folder - 3 text files:
                 Notes (collection of thoughts)
                 References (collection of bookmarks)
                 Todos (collection of long term tasks)

             on a paper notebook (collection of short term tasks)

-- tasks listed on the long-term todo list have a due date: **( )**
+- tasks listed in the todo text file have a due date: **( )**

         Dates are inserted before the task description (allowing chronological sorting):